fhumbertodf/dicionario/Textos1.md

 It will bring her good luck.
 Susan is ready to get married.*

+What's Susan's fiancées name?
+Who wakes up early?
+Which is blue?
+What is Susan wearing?
+What does Susan need for her shoe?

 ## 014 - Remembrance Day.

 >*My grandfather fought in World War II.